 All players except those controlling play, will stand or be seated beyond the end of the carpet at the delivery end or beyond the end of the carpet at the jack end if the players have changed ends.
 The skippers, after having changed ends will remain beyond the end of the carpet at the delivery end.
 The player controlling play for the team that has possession of the carpet may stand behind the carpet at the jack end or along either side of the carpet provided they remain less than 15 feet from the end of the carpet at the jack end.
-The player controlling play for the team that does not have possession of the carpet must stand beyond the end of the carpet at the jack end.
+The player controlling play for the team of the carpet at the jack end.
+The player controlling play for the team that has possession of the team that does not have possession of the carpet must stand beyond the end of the carpet at the jack end.